TAI TF Kaan: Engine

 On 5 March 2022, İsmail Demir, undersecretary for Defence Industries, said the government would now negotiate a possible engine deal with Rolls-Royce.
 “We had some issues [with Rolls-Royce] before.
 These have been resolved.
 I think we are ready to work together.”

 In May 2022, while visiting the UK, Demir said, "It is imperative for us that the engine be produced in Turkey… that Turkey should possess intellectual property rights."
 His statement implied that the same dispute over intellectual properties of the engine which previously stalled the negotiation between Rolls-Royce and Turkey in 2019 remained unresolved.

 As of 2 June 2022, an unknown number of General Electric F110 engines were delivered to TEI as the first batch, according to the agreement between Tusaş Engine Industries (TEI) and GE Aerospace, that comprises a total delivery of 10 engines.

 In July 2022, the Defence Industry Agency published the invitation to tender for the domestic development of the engine to be used. İsmail Demir, undersecretary for Defence Industry Agency, stated that TRMotor, which is a subsidiary of TAI, has submitted its proposal and Turkish Air Engine Company (TAEC), consortium by Kale Group and Rolls-Royce, will submit its offer soon.

 In January 2025, President of Defence Industry Agency Haluk Görgün said that after 2030, Kaan will fly with a completely domestic engine.
 The TF35000 project was announced by the Tusaş Engine Industries in May 2025.

+In June 2026, the U.S. government moved to approve the export of General Electric F110 engines for KAAN Block 10.
+Reuters reported that the proposed deal was valued at US$705 million.
+The U.S. government formally notified United States Congress.